 All buildings in Pleasant Local Schools have a lost and found.
 Check with the staff in the main office for location.
 Students who have lost items should check there and may retrieve their items if they give a proper description.
-Unclaimed items will be given to charity at the close of the school year.
+Unclaimed items will be given to charity at the close of each quarter.